joey727/joey727/README.md

 - I’m currently working on improving backend operations with databases
-- I’m currently learning optimization techniques and how deep learning models work
+- currently learning optimization techniques and how deep learning models work
 - I’m looking to collaborate on open source fun projects that actually affect change
 - I’m looking for help with frontend technologies mainly javascript extensions
 - How to reach me: joshuasackeyjr.1124@gmail.com